sowmathi761/HMS/README.md

-Here is a **simple, clean, interview-friendly README** you can copy–paste directly into GitHub.

----

 # 📌 **Hospital Management System (HMS)**

 A simple Windows Form Application built using **VB.NET** and **Oracle Database** to manage patients, doctors, and appointments.

----

 ## ⭐ **Features**